dacrands/gatsby-blog/src/pages/10-7-18/index.md

 ## Prerequisites
 ---

 - an API you're interested in and any necessary keys.
-[Here a big list of APIs](https://apilist.fun/)
+[Here is a big list of APIs](https://apilist.fun/)
 - Basic command-line skills
-- Python 3
 - Git/Github

-My goal is to make this tutorial accessible to front-end developers with limited back-end and Python experience.
+My goal is to make this tutorial accessible to front-end developers with limited back-end and/or Python experience.
 Luckily, Python syntax is very semantic and intuitive, so hopefully developers from other stacks will have no problem following along with the examples used in this post.

 If you're a back-end developer, this is not for you.
 You know what to do already.
 This is for our beginner front-end developers who want to hide their keys, nothing more.